-- Think back to Bichat's argument for vitalism: living organisms resist death in that they perform operations that counter the forces in the environment that would otherwise destroy them - Recast this in modern terms: - According to the third law of thermodynamics, in a closed system entropy (equal distribution) always increases - When put into statistical terms, on average, entropy increases - Allows for situations in which it decreases locally Organisms are not in equilibrium with their environments and to remain alive they must maintain their non-equilibrium state - On this alternative, the goal for organisms is to maintain themselves in a non-equilibrium relation with their environment.
-This view - Detaches function from natural selection and makes it local to the organism 21
+- · Think back to Bichat's argument for vitalism: living organisms resist death in that they perform operations that counter the forces in the environment that would otherwise destroy them - Recast this in modern terms: Recast this in modern terms.
+According to the third law of thermodynamics, in a closed system entropy (equal distribution) always increases When put into statistical terms, on average, entropy increases Allows for situations in which it decreases locally Organisms are not in equilibrium with their environments and to remain alive they must maintain their non-equilibrium state On this alternative, the goal for organisms is to maintain themes and the themes in a non-equilibrium relation with their themselves in a non-equilibrium relation with their environment.
+This view

+Detaches function from natural selection and makes it local to the organism 22